-The last and very important step in drum mixing is to add reverb on drums.
-Reverb will give your drums air, space and make the sound more natural.
+The last and very important step in drum mixing is to add reverb to drums.
+Reverb will give your drums air, and space and make the sound more natural.

 Reverb is a very important tool in mixing.
 It makes your songs more natural-sounding, spacious, and bigger.
 You can use reverb not only on drums but on vocals, guitars, keyboards, etc.

 But drums require a little different approach when it comes to reverb.
 Also, the way you add reverb on drums depends on what type of drums you use.

 Acoustic drums may require a different approach.
 You can add no reverb at all and use the room sound for the reverb effect.
 But with VST drums, you need to use some reverb plugins to make your drums natural.